hareeshi/ecs-scheduled-task-concurrency/README.md

 4. Create a CloudFormation stack with the template.
 Provide relevant inputs, while creating the stack.

 # Todo
-List of features to add
+List of features to improve the solution - my todo list:
 1. Add Concurrency Limit as a CF parameter
 2. Add a configure wait and retry RunTask flow to the state machine
 3. Tighten the IAM roles